wp-plugins/wp-page-widget/readme.txt

 = Do I need a specific theme to use this plugin? =

-Every themes support widgets can use it.
+Every widgets enabled themes can use it.

 = How could I set specific widgets on a page?